The Northern Dutch jobmarket

 To connect with the networks relevant to your industry, check out the Industry Overview page on our platform.

-Where are the jobs?
+What are the international-friendly jobs?

-High-opportunity professions and industries in general
+High-opportunity professions and industries in general (language NOT taken into account)

 Each year, the Dutch governmental employment bureau (UWV) publishes a report on "high-opportunity professions": jobs for which there are more openings than applicants.
-While many of these positions require Dutch, it’s good to keep an eye on them.
+While many of these positions require Dutch, it’s good to keep an eye on them if you're planning to make the Netherlands your home.
 Current examples include security expert, truck driver, catering employee, audiologist, logistical planner, forestry maintenance worker, recruiter, travel consultant, lawyer, mortgage consultant, police officer, swimming instructor, and many, many more.

 Check out the full report (in Dutch) here.
 Over the long term, the healthcare, IT, and technology industries are expected to continue experiencing significant shortages.